Effective: January 3, 2011

-1. Students may not be penalized when legitimate and verifiable circumstances lead to their absence from attending class or taking a final exam.
+2. Students will not be penalized when legitimate circumstances lead to their absence from attending class or taking a final exam.
 These are:

-- illness, physical or mental, of the student or a student’s dependent(s);
+- illness/injury, physical or mental, of the student or a student’s dependent(s);

 - medical conditions related to pregnancy, including time away from class for lactation;

 - participation in NCAA intercollegiate athletic events (does not refer to or include recreational sports, intramural sports, club sports, or other special interest sport clubs or organizations.
 Student athletes must provide instructors the team schedule during the first week of the semester.);